PAGE LAST UPDATED: September 18, 2020

 Per the County’s moratorium, a landlord who initiates an eviction for non-payment of rent or a no-fault cause during the moratorium, must:

-- Provide tenants with the Reason for Termination of Tenancy or Eviction stating the reason for the eviction and notice of the tenants’ rights when serving the notice of termination; and
+- Provide tenants with the Reason for Termination of Tenancy or Eviction and Notice of Tenants’ Rights stating the reason for the eviction and notice of the tenants’ rights when serving the notice of termination; and

 - Provide resources for rental assistance programs

-Landlords still have a right to collect rent if the tenant qualifies for protection under the moratorium.
-However, the tenant has until 120 days after the moratorium expires to repay rent and the landlord cannot charge a late fee This moratorium does not apply to otherwise lawful or at-fault evictions for reasons other than non-payment of rent due to a substantial loss and/or out-of-pocket medical expense caused by COVID-19.
+Landlords still have a right to collect rent if the small business tenant qualifies for protection under the moratorium.
+However, the protected small business tenant has 6 months after the moratorium ends to repay at least 50% of the past-due rent and 12 months after the moratorium ends to repay in full the past-due rent.
+Late fees cannot be charged.
+This moratorium does not apply to otherwise lawful or at-fault evictions for reasons other than nonpayment of rent due to a substantial loss and/or out-of-pocket medical expense as a result of COVID-19.

-Per the County’s moratorium, a renter can provide the Notice to Landlord of Eviction Protection with documentation of substantial income loss and/or substantial out-of-pocket medical expenses caused by COVID-19 as soon as possible.
+Per the County’s moratorium, a small business tenant can provide the Notice to Landlord of Eviction Protection with documentation of substantial income loss and/or substantial out-of-pocket medical expenses caused by COVID-19 as soon as possible.

 Examples of substantial loss of income due to COVID-19 include: